Gustavicho/todo-api/README.md

 # Symfony ToDo List API

 This is a Symfony project, using version 7.1, developed as part of study to learn a new framework.
+For now this project does not support Docker, because my PC does not have the minimum requirements to install it.
+But in the future, I intend to redo this project.
 The project makes use of dependency injection, PHP attributes, and includes entity management such as `Task` and `ToDoList`.